La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 </table>

- There are several moderately complex cases, such as ``_tue_ -culture'', and ``_fta_ -standard for judgement'', which are relevant to only four or five words each.
+ There are several moderately complex cases, such as _tue_ -culture, and _fta_ -standard for judgement, which are relevant to only four or five words each.
 These are served by modal cases as a matter of policy, rather than having numbered cases on each word.

 ### Tenses and Aspects

 In English and all Indo-European languages, every sentence has a tense, that is, the syntax indicates (with great complexity) when the sentence occurred.
 Stories, for example, frequently have every narrative sentence in the past tense. _Gua\spi_ uses instead the modal case default for tense, and explicit tense modal cases appear only for sentences off the default.
-The sentence start word _``^:a''_ links sentences that occur in sequence.
+The sentence start word _^:a_ links sentences that occur in sequence.
 Here are some example sentences with tenses.

 >